Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 # B.12 - API Security

-Please note: For reasons of simplification, some of the following requirements that refer to API apply to all techncial implementation variants such as XML WebServices, GraphQL or REST APIs.
+Note: For reasons of simplification, some of the following requirements that refer to API apply to all techncial implementation variants such as XML WebServices, GraphQL or REST APIs.

 ## {{site.TITLE_IMPL_APISEC_GENERAL}}

-1. APIs SHOULD not be exposed if not required.
+1. APIs MUST not be exposed unless required.
-2. External APIs SHOULD only be made available externally using a hardened service or API gateway.
+2. External APIs SHOULD only be made available using a hardened service or API gateway.
 3. APIs MUST be restrictively validated,  preferably using OpenAPI Schema (see [{{site.TITLE_IMPL_INPUTVAL}}]({{site.URL_IMPL_INPUTVAL}})).
 3. APIs SHOULD implement restrictive limits based on business requirements (aka rate limiting, e.g. max. requests per client within time interval)[^1].